sara-nl/clouddocs/TUDelftcourse-2016-04-13/partB.markdown

 #### Instantiate the four-core VM

-* Instantiate a VM from the updated template.
+* Instantiate a VM from the updated `template`.
 * Login to the VM. *Is your data there?*
-* You can verify that you are logged-in a four-core VM with the command: `cat /proc/cpuinfo`
+* You can verify that you are logged in on a four-core VM with the command: `cat /proc/cpuinfo`

 > **NOTE:**
->Your VM's image was (and is) persistent.
+>Your VM's `image` was (and is) persistent.

 ### 3. Working with Storage